Novel biomarkers for pyridoxine-dependent epilepsy identified using untargeted metabolomics and infrared ion spectroscopy

-Researchers at HFML-FELIX and the Translational Metabolic Laboratory (Radboudumc) have collaborated to discover novel biomarkers for pyridoxine-dependent epilepsy (PDE-ALDH7A1) by combining untargeted metabolomics and infrared ion spectroscopy - their results have recently been published in the Journal of Clinical Investigation1.
+Researchers at the HFML-FELIX and the Translational Metabolic Laboratory (Radboudumc) have discovered novel biomarkers for pyridoxine-dependent epilepsyby combining untargeted metabolomics and infrared ion spectroscopy.Their results have recently been published in the Journal of Clinical Investigation.

 In order to identify this new molecular feature, the research team used infrared ion spectroscopy (IRIS) and was able to identify it as 2-oxopropylpiperidine-2-carboxylic acid (2-OPP), a previously unknown human metabolite.
 Interestingly, 2-OPP can be used as a highly diagnostic biomarker for PDE and was also shown to be chemically stable and suitable for inclusion in existing newborn screening protocols.